 Where to Hunt for Sea Glass around Massachusetts

-For a new pandemic hobby, try hunting for ocean-weathered treasures along the shore.
+For a new hobby, try hunting for ocean-weathered treasures along the shore.

 After decades of tumbling in the ocean, glass that was once trash becomes treasure after it’s worn down into cloudy and perfectly smooth fragments—also known as sea glass.
 Sometimes called “mermaid’s tears” or “sea gems,” a few pieces of brightly colored, well-worn glass can be found on nearly any stretch of rocky coastline, and makes for the perfect splash of color to brighten up your home.
 But the hunt will be even more successful if you’re looking in the right place.

 Pebble-filled beaches located in an inlet or cove—where the tides dump everything from shells to stones and well-weathered shards of glass—nearly guarantee that you’ll leave with a collection of ocean treasure (after an hour or two of searching, of course).
 Finding these gems is a fun scavenger hunt for seasoned collectors and beachcombing newbies alike.
-So, if you’re looking for a new pandemic hobby that’s free and socially distant, or just an excuse to get outside, these spots around Massachusetts are the perfect places to start your search.
+So, if you’re looking for an excuse to get outside, these spots around Massachusetts are the perfect places to start your search.